 When you arrive at a strange field, make a normal traffic pattern and land.
 Be alert for hazards.
 Remember that the elevation of this field will probably be different from that of your home base.
-For this reason your traffic pattern altitude will vary accordingly.
-Normal helicopter traffic patterns are flown 500 feet above field elevation.
-After your landing, you will hover to a refueling area, refuel and take off, and continue on your flight.
+For this reason your traffic pattern attitude will vary accordingly.
+After your landing, you will hover to a refueling area, refuel and take-off to continue your flight.